parthian-sterlet/mcot-kernel/readme.md

 MCOT allows the variation of the upper limit of spacer length from zero to 100 base pairs.

 `<anchor_pro>` requires input files **Table Threshold vs. ERR** for each of two models.
 For a PWM model the respictive file can be taken as the output files of runs with `<anchor_vs_one>` or `<anchor_vs_many>` options, respecting to the anchor motif <err\*\.txt>.
-For a non-PWM model, the corresponding table should be deduced from the recognition profile of potential hits for the whole genome dataset of promoters of protein-coding genes, e.g. the [SiteGA](https://github.com/parthian-sterlet/sitega) tool has a special option to compute the required table
+For a non-PWM model, the corresponding table should be deduced from the recognition profile of potential hits for the whole genome dataset of promoters of protein-coding genes, e.g. the [SiteGA](https://github.com/parthian-sterlet/sitega) [(Tsukanov et al., 2022)](https://doi.org/10.3389/fpls.2022.938545) tool has a special option to compute the required table

 ## Motifs recognition